Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Additional Experiments

 \subsubsection{Fixed-Runtime Comparisons}

 Our main results in Section~\ref{sec:Experiments} impose a primary constraint of a fixed number of epochs, with a secondary constraint of a runtime limit.
+Further, since our hyperparameter optimisation sought a minimal validation loss, the training loss evolutions display an early-stopping-like behaviour in which they do not fully converge.
 To develop additional context on AdamQLR's performance, we repeat these experiments without the primary number-of-epochs constraint, such that our hyperparameter tuning directly optimises for the best loss attained after the 15~minute runtime limit, and the algorithms are evaluated on the same metric.
-Figure~\ref{fig:ASHATimeValidation} shows partial results where we optimised for final validation loss, while Figure~\ref{fig:ASHATimeTraining} shows partial results where the hyperparameters were optimised to minimise final \emph{training} loss.
+Figure~\ref{fig:ASHATimeValidation} and Table~\ref{tab:ASHATimeValidationFinalResults} show results where we optimised for final validation loss, while Figure~\ref{fig:ASHATimeTraining} and Table~\ref{tab:ASHATimeTrainingFinalResults} show results where the hyperparameters were optimised to minimise final \emph{training} loss.
 This latter setting allows us to compare the naïve power of each optimiser to optimise the given objective in isolation.

-These results display an interesting tendency for \emph{K-FAC} to wildly diverge in the later phases of training, an effect which \emph{AdamQLR} is largely able to avoid.
-Broadly speaking, \emph{AdamQLR} gives competitive generalisation performance on UCI~Energy and UCI~Protein in Figure~\ref{fig:ASHATimeValidation}, with a more pronounced overfitting behaviour on Fashion-MNIST.
-We additionally see an effective demonstration of \emph{AdamQLR}'s optimisation power in Figure~\ref{fig:ASHATimeTraining}, though again training performance on Fashion-MNIST lags behind \emph{Adam} in this setting.
+These results display an interesting tendency for \emph{K-FAC} to wildly diverge in the later phases of training on Fashion-MNIST, an effect which \emph{AdamQLR} is largely able to avoid.
+Broadly speaking, \emph{AdamQLR} gives competitive generalisation performance on UCI~Energy and UCI~Protein in Figure~\ref{fig:ASHATimeValidation}, with a more pronounced overfitting behaviour on larger datasets.
+However, on CIFAR-10 \emph{AdamQLR (Tuned)} diverges severely.
+We additionally see an effective demonstration of \emph{AdamQLR}'s optimisation power in Figure~\ref{fig:ASHATimeTraining} --- although training performance on Fashion-MNIST again lags behind \emph{Adam} in this setting, larger datasets achieve particularly strong training loss evolutions, though CIFAR-10 remains unstable.